What Is UX Design Strategy And How To Build One For SMEs?

 The bulk of internet access nowadays is performed on mobile devices.
 It’s a proven fact.

-In a Kissmetrics page load study, 80% of respondents said they wanted a page to load in less than 10 seconds.
+In a Kissmetrics page load study, over 50% of respondents said they wanted a page to load in less than 10 seconds.
 What happens if it doesn’t?
-It’s a simple “go to the next site” key.
+It’s simple, they abandon the page in search of a faster answer.

-In an age where multitasking is normal, and patience is at an all-time low, the pace with which the website loads has a direct effect on the user experience.
+In an age where multitasking is normal, and patience is at an all-time low, the pace with which a website loads has a direct effect on the user experience.

 Your company’s website should be compatible with mobile devices, just like your page load speed.
 Better still, make it cross-platform friendly (including iPads, tablets, etc.).

 As a result, you can be assured that your visitors will enjoy their time on your website.
-Nothing is more annoying than scrolling through a website that doesn’t suit the screen of your laptop!
+Nothing is more annoying than scrolling through a website that doesn’t suit the screen you’re looking at!

 A website’s or software’s mobile compatibility is almost a given these days.
 Your website must be mobile-friendly or sensitive in order for this to work.